Adopted January 2003

 2 - -If one handler moves the dog up a class, the other handlers have to run the dog in the higher class.

-3 - -All points earned by the dog in any one class stay with the dog.
 Points will be assigned to either the owner of the dog or the primary handler of the dog.

 4 - -Upon accumulating 30 points, the dog will point out of that class.